Kraigg Brathwaite: Domestic career

 Brathwaite had scored 28 centuries in local cricket in Barbados before being included in West Indian under-15 team competing in the Clico International Under-15 Cricket Championships in 2008.
-He scored 122 on his debut for West Indies U15 team.
-He made his first-class cricket debut at the age of 16 for Combined Campuses and Colleges against his home country Barbados on 3 April 2009 where he made 73 runs opening the batting.
+He scored 122 on his debut for the West Indies U15 team.
+He made his first-class cricket debut at the age of 16 for Combined Campuses and Colleges against Barbados on 3 April 2009 where he made 73 runs opening the batting.
 Later that month, he was selected for the Barbados team to play Guyana at Providence Stadium.

-He was included in the West Indian U19 squad for the 2010 ICC U19 Cricket World Cup in New Zealand and he emerged as the leading run-scorer for the West Indies after scoring 335 runs in 6 innings including 4 fifties at a healthy average of 67.
-He was also the second leading run-scorer of the tournament after South Africa's Dominic Hendricks.
-In August 2012, Brathwaite led West Indies under-19 team in the 2012 Under-19 Cricket World Cup in Australia.
+Brathwaite was included in the West Indian U19 squad for the 2010 ICC U19 World Cup in New Zealand and he emerged as the leading run-scorer for the West Indies, scoring 335 runs in 6 innings including 4 fifties at a healthy average of 67.
+He was the second leading run-scorer of the tournament after South Africa's Dominic Hendricks.
+Brathwaite led West Indies under-19 team in the 2012 Under-19 Cricket World Cup in Australia.
+He later graduated from Barbados' Sagicor High Performance Centre.

-In September 2013, Brathwaite toured with West Indies A to India for an unofficial test series he finished with a total of 334 in 6 innings with an average of 55.66.
-This included two half-centuries and a hundred.
-In January 2014 Brathwaite was announced as Barbados' Regional 4-day captain.
+In September 2013, Brathwaite toured with West Indies A to India for an unofficial test series, scoring 334 runs in 6 innings with an average of 55.66.
+This included two half-centuries and a century.
+In January 2014, Brathwaite was announced as Barbados' Regional 4-day captain.
 Brathwaite was part of the Barbados Regional super 50 2014 squad which won the competition and had scores of 2, 29*, 55* and 36 against Trinidad, Leeward Islands, Guyana and Trinidad respectively.
 Brathwaite started off the first-class season as captain well, taking Barbados to the top of the table.
-Barbados has played 5 matches which Brathwaite made 85 and 15 against Windward Islands, 19 and 5 against Guyana, 91 vs Combined Campuses and Colleges (CCC), 0 against Trinidad, and 21 and 91 against Jamaica.
+In five matches Brathwaite made 85 and 15 against Windward Islands, 19 and 5 against Guyana, 91 vs Combined Campuses and Colleges (CCC), 0 against Trinidad, and 21 and 91 against Jamaica.
 In October 2018, Cricket West Indies (CWI) awarded him a red-ball contract for the 2018–19 season.
 In 2018, he was signed by Nottinghamshire for the County Championship to replace Quinton de Kock who pulled out due to international commitments.

 In November 2020, Brathwaite made his highest first-class score, with 246 against New Zealand A at Queenstown.
-In February 2022, in the 2021–22 West Indies Championship, Brathwaite improved on that, by making 276 runs against Jamaica.
-It was also his 25th century in first-class cricket.
-In 2021, he was signed up by Gloucestershire for the first two months of the domestic County Championship season as an overseas player and he was readily available for eight county fixtures for the club.
+In February 2022, in the 2021–22 West Indies Championship, he improved on that, by making 276 runs against Jamaica.
+It was his 25th century in first-class cricket.
+In 2021, he was signed by Gloucestershire for the first two months of the County Championship season as an overseas player and he was available for eight county fixtures.